 Asset – Anything owned that has monetary value

-Assumed Name – A name under which a LLC conducts business that is not the legal name of the LLC as shown in its articles of formation.
-Assumed names (also called fictitious name and Doing Business As) are typically filed at the county level with the county recorder’s office.
-A LLC can use multiple assumed names.
+Assumed Name – A name under which an LLC conducts business that is not the legal name of the LLC as shown in its articles of formation.
+Assumed names (also called fictitious names and Doing Business As) are typically filed at the county level with the county recorder’s office.
+An LLC can use multiple assumed names.

 Business Entity – An organization that processes a separate existence for tax purposes.
 Some types of business entities include corporations and foreign corporations, business trusts, limited companies, and limited partnerships.

-Bylaws – Bylaws are the rules and regulations adopted by a company for its internal governance.
-It usually contains provisions relating to shareholders, directors, officers and general company business.
-At the company’s initial meeting the bylaws are adopted.
+Bylaws – The rules and regulations adopted by a company for its internal governance.
+It usually contains provisions relating to shareholders, directors, officers, and the company’s general business.
+At the company’s initial meeting, the bylaws are adopted.
 Bylaws are a private document not filed with any state authority.
 Bylaws are more flexible than the articles of incorporation because they are easier to amend.

-Corporate Record Book – Maintaining the proper records is very important to assure limited liability to LLC members.
-The corporation should have a record book which contains a copy of the articles of incorporation, bylaws, initial and subsequent minutes of directors and shareholders meetings and a stock register.
+Corporate Record Book – Maintaining the proper records is very important to ensure limited liability to LLC members.
+The corporation should maintain a record book containing copies of the articles of incorporation, bylaws, initial and subsequent minutes of directors’ and shareholders’ meetings, and a stock register.

-Dissolution – Is the termination of a corporate’s legal existence.
-Dissolution may be caused many ways including, failure to file annual reports, failure to pay certain taxes, bankruptcy, or voluntary dissolution of the corporation by the shareholders and directors.
+Dissolution – Is the termination of a corporation’s legal existence.
+Dissolution may be caused in many ways, including failure to file annual reports, failure to pay certain taxes, bankruptcy, or voluntary dissolution by the shareholders and directors.

 Doing Business as (DBA) – A “DBA”, also known as an “assumed name”, is typically completed by making a filing at the county level where the business is located.
-This filing does not change the official name of the corporation; however, it allows the company to use additional names.
+This filing does not change the corporation’s official name; however, it allows the company to use additional names.

 Equity – The ownership of a shareholder in a corporation.